 We believe that our cash, cash equivalents and marketable securities will be adequate to satisfy our capital needs for at least the next twelve months.
-Our cash requirements depend on numerous factors, including our expenditures in connection with potential repayments of our $3^{1}/{2}$ % convertible senior notes due 2011, $3^{1}/{2}$ % convertible subordinated notes due 2011, and the Pfizer Notes; expenditures in connection with our drug discovery and development programs; expenditures in connection with litigation or other legal proceedings; competing technological and market developments; the cost of filing, prosecuting, defending and enforcing patent claims and other intellectual property rights; our receipt of any milestone or other payments under any collaborative agreements we may enter into, including the agreement with Pfizer; and expenditures in connection with alliances and license agreements.
+Our cash requirements depend on numerous factors, including our expenditures in connection with potential repayments of our 31⁄2% Senior Notes, 31⁄2% Subordinated Notes, and the Pfizer Notes; expenditures in connection with our drug discovery and development programs; expenditures in connection with litigation or other legal proceedings; competing technological and market developments; the cost of filing, prosecuting, defending and enforcing patent claims and other intellectual property rights; our receipt of any milestone or other payments under any collaborative agreements we may enter into, including the agreement with Pfizer; and expenditures in connection with strategic relationships and license agreements.
 Changes in our research and development plans or other changes affecting our operating expenses may result in changes in the timing and amount of expenditures of our capital resources.
-We expect that future revenues generated from information products, including licensing of intellectual property, will continue to decline as we focus on drug discovery and development programs and, in 2009, will not represent a significant source of cash inflow for us.
-We intend to continue to evaluate options to repurchase or refinance our outstanding convertible notes that mature in February 2011.
-Repurchases might occur through cash purchases and/or exchanges for other securities in open market transactions, privately negotiated transactions or otherwise.
-Such repurchases or exchanges, if any, will depend on prevailing market conditions, our liquidity requirements, contractual restrictions and other factors.
+We expect that future revenues generated from information products, including licensing of intellectual property, will continue to decline or remain steady as we focus on drug discovery and development programs and, in 2009, will not represent a significant source of cash inflow for us.
+We intend to repurchase or otherwise retire our outstanding convertible notes that mature in February 2011.
+Repurchases might occur through open market transactions, privately negotiated transactions or otherwise.
+Such repurchases, if any, will depend on prevailing market conditions, our liquidity requirements, contractual restrictions and other factors.

 The amounts involved in any such transactions, individually or in the aggregate, may be material.
-Any issuance of equity securities in exchange for our outstanding convertible notes may be dilutive to our stockholders.

 Until we can generate a sufficient amount of product revenues to finance our cash requirements, which we may never do, we expect to finance future cash needs primarily through public or private equity offerings, debt financings, borrowings or strategic collaborations.
 The sale of equity or additional convertible debt securities in the future may be dilutive to our stockholders, and may provide for rights, preferences or privileges senior to those of our holders of common stock.
 Debt financing arrangements may require us to pledge certain assets or enter into covenants that could restrict our operations or our ability to incur further indebtedness.
+The indenture under which our 4.75% Senior Notes are issued contains a covenant that, among other things, limits our ability and the ability of any of our subsidiaries to incur additional indebtedness, create liens, or sell, lease, license, transfer or otherwise dispose of certain of our or their assets.
 We do not know whether additional funding will be available on acceptable terms, if at all.
-Recently, the credit markets and the financial services industry have been experiencing a period of unprecedented turmoil and upheaval characterized by the bankruptcy, failure, collapse or sale of various financial institutions and an unprecedented level of intervention from the United States federal government.
-These events have generally made equity and debt financing difficult to obtain.
+The credit markets and the financial services industry recently experienced a period of unprecedented turmoil and upheaval characterized by the bankruptcy, failure, collapse or sale of various financial institutions and an unprecedented level of intervention from the United States federal government.
+These events generally made equity and debt financing difficult to obtain since their occurence.
 If we are not able to secure additional funding when needed, we may have to scale back our operations, delay or eliminate one or more of our research or development programs, or attempt to obtain funds by entering into an agreement with a collaborative partner that would result in terms that are not favorable to us or relinquishing our rights in certain of our proprietary technologies or drug candidates.